 Unrestricted: Unrestricted represents resources derived from student tuition and fees, state appropriations, and sales and services of educational departments and auxiliary enterprises.
-These resources are used for transactions relating to the educational and general operations of the
+These resources are used for transactions relating to the educational and general operations of the Institute, and may be used at the discretion of the governing board to meet current expenses for those purposes, except for unexpended state appropriations (surplus).
+Unexpended state appropriations must be refunded to the Board of Regents of the University System of Georgia, University System Office for remittance to the Office of the State Treasurer.
+At June 30, 2014, the Institute had a surplus balance in state appropriations of \$39,669.95 to be refunded.

-Institute, and may be used at the discretion of the governing board to meet current expenses for those purposes.
-Unrestricted resources also include auxiliary enterprises, which are substantially self-supporting activities that provide services for students, faculty and staff.
-Unexpended state appropriations (surplus) must be refunded to the Board of Regents of the University System of Georgia, University System Office for remittance to the Office of the State Treasurer.
-At June 30, 2013, the Institute had a surplus balance in state appropriations of \$189,417.89 to be refunded.
+Unrestricted resources include the following items which are quasi-restricted by management at June 30, 2014:

-Unrestricted resources include the following items which are quasi-restricted by management at June 30, 2013:
+R & R Reserve \$ 22,326,420

-R & R Reserve \$ 27,112,365
+Reserve for Encumbrances 60,996,881

-Reserve for Encumbrances 49,780,765
+Reserve for Inventory 342,984

-Reserve for Inventory 378,453
+Capital Liability Reserve Fund 2,275,907

-Other Unrestricted 39,177,383
+Other Unrestricted 51,810,976

-Total Unrestricted Net Position \$ 116,448,966
+Total Unrestricted Net Position \$ 137,753,168